Kauffman Mill

-The Kauffman Mill, also known as Spengler Mill, is an historic, American grist mill that is located in Upper Bern Township, Berks County, Pennsylvania.
+The Kauffman Mill, also known as Spengler Mill, is an historic grist mill in Upper Bern Township, Berks County, Pennsylvania, United States.

 It was listed on the National Register of Historic Places in 1990.

 History and architectural features

 The combined mill and house structure was built about 1780, and is a one-and-one-half-story stone and half-timbered frame building with basement.
 It measures twenty-eight feet, six inches, by thirty-eight feet.
 The mill ceased operation circa 1939.
 The custom mill was built to serve local farms.

-It was listed on the National Register of Historic Places in 1990.